Normalized Berkovich spaces and surface singularities: Local analytic structure

 \pa{ Corollary~\ref{locally_analytic} gives us a way of proving some assertions about analytic spaces over trivially valued fields by reducing to the non-trivially valued case.
 We prove in this way the analogue for normalized spaces of a result of A.J. de Jong \cite[7.3.6]{deJ95}.
-De Jong shows that if $\X=\Spf A$ is a normal and affine flat special formal scheme over a complete discrete valuation ring $R$, then the formal functions on $\X$ coincide with the bounded by $1$ analytic functions on $\X^{\beth}$.
-More precisely, his proof applies under weaker assumptions: it is enough for $A$ to be $R$-flat and integrally closed in the ring $A\otimes_R\mbox{Frac}(R)$ (this is Remark~$7.4.2$ of \cite{deJ95}).
-We can deduce that the same holds in our setting: }
+De Jong shows that if $\X=\Spf A$ is a normal and affine special formal scheme flat over a complete discrete valuation ring $R$, then the formal functions on $\X$ coincide with the analytic functions bounded by $1$ on $\X^{\beth}$.
+More precisely, this result holds under weaker assumptions: it is enough for $A$ to be $R$-flat, reduced, and integrally closed in the ring $A\otimes_R\mbox{Frac}(R)$ (this was remarked in \cite[7.4.2]{deJ95} and proven in \cite[2.1]{MartinKappen15}).
+We can deduce that the same is true in our setting: }

 \begin{cor} Let $A$ be a special $k$-algebra and assume that $A$ is admissible and normal.
-If we denote by $\X$ the formal scheme $\Spf A$, then the canonical morphism $A\to\Gamma\big(\T,\OOO_\T\big)$ is an isomorphism. \end{cor}
+If we denote by $\X$ the formal scheme $\Spf A$, then the canonical morphism $A\to\OOO_\T(\T)$ is an isomorphism. \end{cor}